 - A parent’s home isn’t situated in a particularly safe neighborhood

 - A parent lives with potentially unsafe or neglectful occupants

 - A parent has a criminal history

-- The home isn’t in safe condition for the child to live in
+- The home isn’t in a safe condition for the child to live in

-- A parent has a history with child protective services (CPS) incidents
+- A parent has a history of child protective services (CPS) incidents

 - The child has voiced safety or well-being concerns